MichaelLangbein/tdl2/backend/data/wiki/programming/ESRI.md

         itemType:
         search_existing_items:
             Most items have a `typeKeyword` property.
-            Cloned items have one formatted like `souce-<itemId>`
+            Cloned items have one formatted like `source-<itemId>`
         copy_data:
-            If False, then FeatureSerivce-Def will be moved to target, but actual Feature-Data will remain on Source.
+            If False, then FeatureService-Def will be moved to target, but actual Feature-Data will remain on Source.
         search_existing_items:
-            If this doesn't work, try the item_mapping paramter.
+            If this doesn't work, try the item_mapping parameter.
     """

     items = sourcePortal.content.search(query=queryString, item_type=itemType)
     clonedItems = targetPortal.content.clone_items(items,
                                                    copy_data=True, copy_global_ids=True, search_existing_items=True)
     return items, clonedItems